bjubes/config/README.md

 	prod := myConfig.GetEnvBool("PROD")
 	```

-Values will default to what they are set to in the struct, but will be overridden by environment variables if they are set to values, provided they match the type.
-See type matching rules below.
+Values will default to what they are set to in the struct instance, but will be overridden by environment variables if they are set.
+Environment variables must match the type specified.
+For specifics, see [type matching rules](#type-matching-rules) below.

 Since the `myConfig` instance has a type of `Configurator`, none of the public fields are accesssable.
 This forces retreiving values through the `GetEnv` methods, so you never accidentally grab the default value without checking for the environment variable first.

 ### Type matching rules

-**string** - Environment value will be used as long as the environment variable is set, even if its an empty string.
+**string** - Environment value will be used as long as it is set, even if its an empty string.

-**int** - Environment value will be used if the value is an integer, using`strconv.Atoi`.
+**int** - Environment value will be used if the value is an integer, using [`strconv.Atoi`](https://pkg.go.dev/strconv#Atoi).

-**bool** - Environment value will be valid if the environment variable is set.
+**bool** - Environment value will be used as long as the environment variable is set.
 If it is set, it will be true unless the value is one of `false`, `0`, or `off` (case insenstive).